GESIS-Methods-Hub/guidelines-for-tutorials/README.md

 And add `install.packages()` calls to `binder/install.R`.
 The `binder/install.R` should look like [`binder-examples/r/install.R`](binder-examples/r/install.R).

-There are no need to pin the version (e.g. with tools such as `renv`) [^renv] because [P3M](https://posit.co/products/cloud/public-package-manager/) is used.
+Although allowed, there are no need to pin the version with tools such as `renv` because [P3M](https://posit.co/products/cloud/public-package-manager/) is used when creating a binder environment.
 It will install the latest version of R packages according to the snapshot date recorded in `runtime.txt`.

 If there is a need to illustrate the installation process using `install.packages()` or similar commands for installing R packages, set the code block to `eval: false` as illustrated in [`template.qmd`](template.qmd).